kevinrodbe/library/content/02-resources-and-get.md

   * Survivors -> /survivors
   * Remaining Medical Kits. -> /medical_kits/remaining

-> A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.
+> A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time. - Steve Klabnik, Designing Hypermedia APIs

 Our web API is the mapping between resources and their various representations.

 The syntax for declaring resources in Rails should already be familiar to you.
-We've seen it a couple of times in the previous chapter, and it's super simple:
+We've seen it a couple of times in the previous chapter:

 ```ruby
 resources :zombies